openfga/openfga/docs/caching.md

    - Query cache: 60-70% of cache memory
    - Iterator caches: 30-40% of cache memory
 3. **Scaling**: Increase cache sizes proportionally with traffic growth

-### Security Considerations

-1. **Cache isolation**: Caches are isolated per store by design
-2. **No cross-store leakage**: Cache keys include store ID to prevent data leaks
-3. **Memory protection**: Cached data is encrypted in memory if using encrypted storage
-4. **Audit logging**: Cache hits/misses are included in audit logs

 ## Troubleshooting